ColeBallard/basic-password-manager/README.md

 ## Features

-- simple window UI (User Interface)
+- simple window UI (User Interface) that hides password values
 - add and search for passwords
 - automatically add passwords to clipboard by clicking on the designated row in the password list
 - import text file of passwords